PerumalH/UserManagementApp-Innoppl/README.md

 **Completed** : Login page- looks good even without mediaquery, added mediaquery to todos, profile tabs for responsive.and do some changes in colors - and deployed in netlify - https://todomanangement.netlify.app/

 **Next** : Need to do some testing and remove unnecessary code as a final touch.

+## Commit 9 - 9:30 AM - 07 Aug/2025

+**Two Issue** : Logout option not visible while switch to mobile device, Notfound page - button redirect to dashboard tab which is eliminate.

+**Issue Fixed** : Now, Logout is present on mobile device, change the route of button.

+**Completed** :Done - Testing, removed unnecessary code,